jdenhof/jdenhof/README.md

-# 👋 Welcome to My GitHub
+# 👋 Welcome

-Hi, I'm Jagger Denhof, currently pursuing a Computer Science major and a combined master's degree in Applied Computing with an expected graduation in 2025.
+I am currently pursuing a Computer Science major and a combined master's degree in Applied Computing with an expected graduation in 2025.

 ## 📌 About Me